janlii/Powershell-PKI-AD/README.md

 ## New-AuthPolicyForDomainAdmins.ps1
 Powershell script that creates an Authentication Policy for Tier0 user accounts/devices and assigns it to Domain Admins.
 Also adds Domain Admins to the Protected Users group.

+## New-KdcOfflineRequest.ps1
+Powershell script that creates a certificate request (CSR) for a "Kerberos Authentication" certificate for installation on domain controllers.
+Can be used when no internal PKI is in use.

 ## Test-TcpConnection.ps1
 Powershell script to test TCP connectivity with timeout value.